NixOS/nix.dev/CONTRIBUTING.md

 ### You are a beginner and want to get involved in improving documentation

 The documentation team is currently carrying out a documentation survey.
-We are currently updating this [Documentation Survey](./maintainers/working_groups/learning_journey/documentation-survey.md) markdown page.
+As we work through this project, updates are made to this [Documentation Survey](./maintainers/working_groups/learning_journey/documentation-survey.md) markdown page.

-To get involved please start making pull requests that update the [Documentation Survey](./maintainers/working_groups/learning_journey/documentation-survey.md) markdown page and adds information to each link (bullet point) according to the format that is described at the top of the page.
-Two additional tips are to try to adhere to a similar format like the other bullet points, and if the link that you are going to document is a huge one like the [nixpkgs manual](https://nixos.org/manual/nixpkgs) manual, start with putting an outline in place and then fill in that outline piece by piece by PR's on single sections.
+We would love for you to get involved, here is how you can participate:

+1. Familiarize yourself with the format described at the top of the Documentation Survey page.
+2. Contribute by making pull requests.
+Your pull request should add details to one individual link (bullet point) following the specified format.
+3. Ensure consistency with existing entries.
+Your contributions should align with the style and format of previously added bullet points.
+4. When dealing with a larger resource like the [nixpkgs manual](https://nixos.org/manual/nixpkgs), start by creating a pull request with a structured outline.
+Then fill in the details section-by-section, submitting separate pull requests for each section.

 ### You have experience teaching Nix?